The Five Love Languages

 B: That's great, now let me finish this last e-mail.

-- My brother is a "Physical Touch" person.
-This means that he needs to hug me when we first see each other after a long parting.
+- Before, I didn't know my brother is a "Physical Touch" person and needs to hug me when we first see each other after a long parting.
 Now that I know this, I can let him do it without feeling uncomfortable or making him feel uncomfortable.
 It's really improved a situation that used to be very awkward for us.

 - My mother-in-law had a problem with a co-worker who would always buy her small trinkets (kind of like how a cat brings dead animals to your doorstep when they like you).
 She didn't know how to handle it so I told her about the book.
-I explained what it meanst to be a "Gifts" person and some tips for handling it.
+I explained what it meant to be a "Gifts" person and some tips for handling it and the awkward situation cleared up.